-The decision to use alternative standards for that feature must be made in consultation with the appropriate historic advisory board, and interested persons should be invited to participate in the decision-making process.
+The decision to use alternative standards for that feature must be made in consultation with the appropriate historic advisory board and interested persons should be invited to participate in the decision-making process.

-If complying with even these minimal alternative requirements will threaten or destroy the building or facility's historic significance, the District need not make the structural changes required by federal, state, and local regulations.
-If structural modifications that comply with accessibility standards cannot be undertaken, the District is required to provide programmatic accessibility.
+If complying with even these minimal alternative requirements will threaten or destroy the historic significance, the District need not make the structural changes required by federal, state, and local regulations.
+If structural modifications that comply with accessibility standards cannot be undertaken, the District is required to provide program accessibility.